 Only a few of the best practice provisions have not been implemented primarily as a consequence of the current ownership structure.
+The exceptions are explained in the compliance overview, which is available on www.schiphol.nl.

 Financial Statements

 Schiphol Group currently prepares consolidated financial statements on an annual basis, which are audited by an external accountant, and consolidated financial statements on a semi-annual basis, which are unaudited.